saideepaksana/saideepaksana/README.md

 Hi there, Welcome to my Github Profile!

 - I’m Deepak, a pre-final year undergraduate in Computer Science and Engineering at IIT Hyderabad (Class of 2027).
-My interests lie in Algorithms, Competitive Programming, and Software Development, and I enjoy building real-world applications.
+My interests lie in Algorithms, Competitive Programming, System Programming and Software Development, and I enjoy building real-world applications.
 I'm eager to deepen my knowledge in these areas and connect with like-minded individuals.

 <!---
 saideepaksana/saideepaksana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.